Cross-Lingual Transfer of Debiasing and Detoxification in Multilingual LLMs: An Extensive Investigation: Learning trajectories

 \section{Learning trajectories}

-Supervised finetuning on the Panda dataset is more effective to mitigate bias, and DPO training on the DetoxDPO dataset to mitigate toxicity, even though these are vastly different training paradigms which affect the model's weights and the final model's abilities differently.
-Moreover, there is a substantial disparity in the sizes of the corresponding datasets.
+SFT on the Panda dataset is more effective to mitigate bias, and DPO training on the DetoxDPO dataset to mitigate toxicity, even though these are vastly different training paradigms which affect the model's weights and the final model's abilities differently.
+In particular, the KL constraint in DPO's loss function prevents the finetuned model's weights from deviating too far from the original model \citep{rafailov2023direct}.
+In addition, there is a substantial disparity in the sizes of the corresponding datasets.
 To see how these differences arise during model training, and whether there is already a debiasing or detoxification effect when the model observes significantly less data, we save $10$ checkpoints of Llama 3.1 Instruct during finetuning on each dataset.
-For these checkpoints we visualize the stereotype score on the StereoSet and CrowS-Pairs dataset, and toxicity, diversity, fluency and language consistency of model outputs in Figure~\ref{fig:data_size}.
+For these checkpoints we visualize the stereotype score on the StereoSet and CrowS-Pairs datasets, question-answering on Global-MMLU, and toxicity, diversity, fluency and language consistency of model outputs in Figure~\ref{fig:data_size}.
 In Figure~\ref{fig:data_size_app} we show the same figures for Llama 3.1 Instruct finetuned for toxicity mitigation on Jigsaw and DetoxDPO.

-In general, for vanilla finetuned models we notice that large changes in bias, toxicity and language generation ability scores occur in the first 20 to 30 percent of bias/toxicity mitigation finetuning.
-For both models we see an initial sharp decrease in diversity of generations.
+In general, for SFT models we notice that large changes in bias, toxicity and language generation ability scores occur in the first 20 to 30 percent of bias/toxicity mitigation finetuning.
+For both models we see an initial sharp decrease in diversity of generations, and a small decrease in question-answering ability.
 For Panda this is also visible in the sharp decrease in bias scores and language consistency.
-Note that the datasets used for supervised finetuning are much larger than those for DPO, so it seems that only a subset of this data is enough to achieve desired debiasing effects.
+Note that the datasets used for SFT are much larger than those for DPO, so it seems that only a subset of this data is enough to achieve desired debiasing effects.
 In comparison, DPO trained models undergo more gradual changes that continue throughout the entirety of finetuning.
-For both DPO trained models we observe a gradual increase in perplexity and an initial decrease in diversity that is later recovered.
+For both DPO trained models we observe a gradual increase in perplexity, a very slight but gradual decrease in question-answering abilities and an initial decrease in diversity that is later recovered.
 For non-English languages, diversity even increases beyond its initial value.
 Comparing the progression of sharp toxicity decrease for DetoxDPO to the much smaller bias decrease achieved by BiasDPO, it does not seem unlikely that a similar debiasing effect could have been achieved if the BiasDPO dataset had been larger.